 The best eyeshadow to use with eyelash extensions is powdered eyeshadow that doesn’t contain any oils.

 One of my all-time favorites is Tarte Eyeshadow Palettes which contain no oils.
 For example, I have had great results with the tartelette™ Amazonian clay matte palette.

-The matte palette allows you to pull any looks and is great for lash extension wearers who are looking for more natural colors.
+The matte palette allows you to pull any look and is great for lash extension wearers who are looking for more natural colors.